 Link Search Menu Expand Document

 By default Vial enables every supported feature.
-As a result, on low-powered chips such as AVR series you might experience running out of flash memory, RAM, or EEPROM.
+As a result, on low-powered chips such as AVR series you might experience running out of flash memory (compiled size), RAM, or EEPROM.

 quantum/dynamic_keymap.c:102:1: error: static assertion failed: "Dynamic keymaps are configured to use more EEPROM than is available."